-Audio and video have a temporal dimension that is not present in text and pictures, and we expect the nature of the content to change over its duration: for example a single piece of video may have been created from a number of "shots" - shorter pieces of content - that were combined during an editing process.
-10 Each segment of streamed content may have its own metadata, in addition to the metadata that applies to the content as a whole.
+Audio and video, including animation, have a temporal dimension, and we therefore expect the nature of the content to change over its duration: for example a single piece of video may have been created from a number of "shots" - shorter pieces of content - that were combined during an editing process.
+Each segment of streamed content may have its own metadata, in addition to the metadata that applies to the content as a whole.